phefley/cc14-ai-hacking-workshop/setup.md

 - **Docker** — https://docs.docker.com/engine/install/
   - Linux: also install the compose plugin — `sudo apt-get install docker-compose-plugin`
   - Docker Desktop (Windows/macOS) includes compose already.
-    - On windows, you may also need to update windows subsystem for linux > wsl --update
+    - On windows, you may also need to update Windows Subsystem for Linux > `wsl --update`
-    - Open docker desktop and make sure Docker Engine is running before running docker compose later in this guide.
+    - Open docker desktop and make sure Docker Engine is running (or launch Docker Desktop) before running docker compose later in this guide.

 ## Folder Structure